-Previously known as Foxes Safari Camp, before it burnt down in 2008, Stanley's Kopje was rebuilt and opened again in 2011.
-Stanley’s Kopje is located in Mikumi National Park, which is a protected wildlife area to the north of the Selous Game Reserve, and is part of the Foxes portfolio of properties.
+Previously known as Foxes Safari Camp, Stanley's Kopje was rebuilt following a fire and opened again in 2011.The camp is located in Mikumi National Park, a protected wildlife area to the north of Tanzania’s Selous Game Reserve.

-Activities tend to focus on game drives and walking safaris in Mikumi National Park.
-It's worth noting that it's about a 45-minute drive (half an hour of which is on a main road) to the main park gate, which is near to the best game drive routes.
-There is a main road that runs right through Mikumi National Park, which although you can't hear or see from camp, the knowledge that it's there does detract from the feeling of being out in the wild.
+Activities at Stanley’s Kopje focus on game drives and walking safaris in Mikumi National Park.
+It's worth noting that the main park gate, which is near to the best game-drive routes, is about a 45-minute drive from camp, with half-an-hour of that on a main road.
+This main road runs right through the park, so although you can't hear or see it from camp, the knowledge that it's there does detract from the feeling of being out in the wild.

-Our viewStanley’s Kopje has a great location and for the style of camp it is excellent value too.
-However the safari experience is not as rewarding as some of Tanzania's other National Park and so we would probably not recommend Mikumi for experienced safari goers.
+Stanley's Kopje has a great location, and for the style of camp it is excellent value too.
+However, the safari experience here is not as rewarding as in some of Tanzania's other national parks, so we would probably not recommend Mikumi for experienced safari goers.

-Ideal length of stay: 2-3 nights
+- Ideal length of stay

-Directions: It is a six hour drive from Dar es salaam.
+- It is a six hour drive from Dar es salaam.

 Food & drink

-Food quality: In the morning you have a choice of full English or Continental breakfast, there is also a selection of muesli, fruit and yoghurt.
+- When we visited in June 2016 we did not get a chance to try the food, but we understand from speaking to the management that in the morning you have a choice of full English or Continental breakfast, there is also a selection of muesli, fruit and yoghurt.